strongloop-archive/loopback-next-hello-world/README.md

 #### Welcome to the quick start tutorial for Loopback.next + TypeScript!
 Loopback makes it easy to build modern applications that require complex integrations.

-Loopback.next is the next version of LoopBack and is being designed to make it even easier to extend the framework for your own needs and will enable the latest ES features.
+Loopback.next, the next version of LoopBack, is being designed to make it even easier to extend the framework for your own needs.
+Loopback.next will also include the latest JavaScript features.

 The goal of this tutorial is to show you what a basic, 'hello-world' Loopback.next app looks like and how it works.